bb-qq/r8152/readme.md

 The author uses the following environments daily and it has confirmed that these devices work stably.

+*Disclaimer*: The following product links are affiliate links.
+If you purchase them, I might earn a small commission at no extra cost to you.

 * NAS
   * DS918+ (apollolake) with 16GB RAM
   * DSM 7.2-64570 Update 3